• Skip to primary navigation

 Cedric McMillan was able to follow through on his childhood dreams when he went Pro in 2009 after winning the NPC Nationals.
 McMillan went on to win the 2011 Orlando Show of Champions then was victorious at the 2012 New York Pro.
 2017 proved to be a great year for McMillan.
 He went on to win the 2017 Arnold Classic and become a top contender in the Men’s Open division and really put himself on the map as a serious contender on the pro circuit.

 To many, Cedric McMillan was the return of the “classic” look that so many fans wanted to see in Men’s Open bodybuilding and a real sense that the golden era physiques may return.
-His presence, and his eventual win at the Arnold Classic in 2017, may have helped in part bring the Classic Physique division into fruition.
+His presence, and his eventual win at the 2017 Arnold Classic, may have helped in part bring the Classic Physique division into fruition.
 He continued to compete in great events, and finish highly in those events, making him a popular and well-liked bodybuilder given his credits but also his amazing personality.

 Even Arnold Schwarzenegger was very optimistic about Cedric McMillan’s physique and held it up as the pinnacle of what modern bodybuilders should look like in the sport as the sport continued to progress.